 2. Operations Manager

 An Operations Manager directs the organization in its production – whether it is services or products.
-His job may vary from one company to another on a specific level.
+His job may vary from one employer to another on a specific level.
 But on a general level, an Operations Manager acts as the coordinator between his department to other departments as well as between his employees and superiors, such as C-level Executives and Shareholders.

 Other roles that an Operations Manager will be tasked to do include, but not limited to; creating plans in case of changes, controlling organizational changes as much as possible, taking charge of quality assurance flow and structure, doing research on alternative and efficient production methods, including new technologies, budgeting and accounting, and managing inventory, the design of the facility, and the production of goods.